subediupadesh/Micro-Interface-ConvLSTM/README.md

 # Application of Computer Vision for Learning the Patterns at Microstructures and their Interfaces

-## Steps of Integrated Phase Field Simulations and Machine Learning Techniques.
+## Steps on Integration of Phase Field Simulations with Machine Learning Techniques.

 Step 0: Follow instructions in Step_0_phase_field_simulations folder